2factorauth/twofactorauth/CONTRIBUTING.md

 1. Install Jekyll if you don't already have it: `gem install jekyll`.
 2. Run Jekyll: `jekyll serve --watch`.
 The `--watch` is again optional.

-## Site Criteria

-The following section contains rough criteria and explanations regarding what websites should be listed on twofactorauth.org.
-If one of the following criteria is met, it belongs on twofactorauth.org:

-1. **Personal Info/Image**: Any site that deals with personal info or a person's image.
-An example of a site with **Personal Info** would be their Amazon account and a site regarding **Personal Image** would be one like Twitter.
-2. **Data**: This criteria relates to data that is either important or sensitive.
-   Websites detailed in criteria 1 also fit this criteria.
-3. **Money**: Any site that deals with money.
-4. **Control**: This criteria is more general, in that it includes sites that give access to things that may infringe upon criteria 1, 2, or 3.
-An example of this is a website that allows remote access to a device.

-If you have any questions regarding whether or not a site matches one of the criteria, simply open an issue and we'll take a look.

 ### Excluded Sites

 A list for excluded sites has also been created to ensure sites that have been